-Duration of Training:
+Duration of Training

-Scope and Content:
+Scope and Content

-Skills and Clinical Training:
+Skills and Clinical Training

-Fellows will have the opportunities to participate in laboratory or clinical research in all years of their training with supervision of faculty members.
+Residents will have the opportunities to participate in laboratory or clinical research in all years of their training with supervision of faculty members.
 Some protected time will be provided to permit meaningful research experience.
 Proper experimental design, methodology and data analysis will be encouraged.
 Results of their research activities will be encouraged to be reported in various meetings.

 Dr Nehal Masood, MD

-Section Head, Haematology/Oncology,
+Section Head, Hematology/Oncology,

-Director, Oncology Fellowship Programme
+Director, Oncology Fellowship Program

 Dr Adnan Abdul Jabbar

-Haematology and Oncology
+Hematology and Oncology

 Dr Munira Shabbir Moosajee

-Haematology and Oncology
+Hematology and Oncology

 Dr Yasmin Abdul Rashid

-Dr Azmina Vali Mohammad
+Dr Azmina Taj Vali Mohammad

-Lecturer, Haematology and Oncology
+Lecturer, Hematology and Oncology